 Prior to first Occupation of the Development:

-To fully implement the approved Biodiversity Offsetting Scheme or any variations thereto agreed in writing between the Owner and the Council from time to time save for ongoing monitoring and management requirements;
+to fully implement the approved Biodiversity Offsetting Scheme or any variations thereto agreed in writing between the Owner and the Council from time to time save for ongoing monitoring and management requirements;

-If the Biodiversity Offsetting Scheme includes Biodiversity Onsite Compensation:
+if the Biodiversity Offsetting Scheme includes Biodiversity Onsite Compensation:

 to obtain the Council's approval in writing of the identity of the ecologist instructed to provide the Biodiversity Onsite Compensation Certificate (such approval not to be unreasonably withheld or delayed); and

-To obtain the Biodiversity Onsite Compensation Certificate from the ecologist approved by the Council under paragraph 1.5(b)(i) of this Schedule and provide a copy to the Council.
+to obtain the Biodiversity Onsite Compensation Certificate from the ecologist approved by the Council under paragraph 1.5(b)(i) of this Schedule and provide a copy to the Council.

 Not to Occupy or permit Occupation of the Development paragraph 1.5 of this Schedule has been complied with, save for ongoing monitoring and management requirements in accordance with the Biodiversity Offsetting Scheme.